Chart Color Schemes

 In terms of cultural diversity, Port Noarlunga records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Port Noarlunga's cultural diversity aligns with its broader region, as indicated by the following figures: 72.6% born in Australia, 90.8% citizens, and 93.9% speaking English only at home.
-Christianity is the dominant religion, comprising 36.7%.
-Judaism, while small at 0.1%, is proportionally equal to Greater Adelaide's average.
+Port Noarlunga's cultural diversity aligns with the broader area, with 72.6% born in Australia, 90.8% being citizens, and 93.9% speaking English only at home.
+Christianity is the predominant religion, comprising 36.7%.
+Judaism, at 0.1%, is proportionally equal to Greater Adelaide's average.

 Frequently Asked Questions - Diversity